 Liquid Chromatography-Tandem Mass Spectrometry (LC-MS/MS)

-Confirm diagnosis of X-ALD following abnormal results from VLCFA profile test or to determine carrier status in females when familial variant is unknown
+Use to confirm diagnosis of X-ALD after abnormal results from VLCFA profile test or to determine carrier status in females when familial variant is unknown

 Polymerase Chain Reaction/Sequencing/Multiplex Ligation-dependent Probe Amplification

 Use to confirm diagnosis of X-ALD or carrier status for X-ALD

 Use to screen and diagnose primary and secondary AI